pkardas/notes/books/peopleware.md

 you start sprinting in the first kilometer, you are wasting time.

 Workaholism is an illness, but common-cold-like, everyone has a bout of it now and then.
-If a manager tries to exploit workaholics, they wil eventually loose them.
+If a manager tries to exploit workaholics, they will eventually lose them.

 Realization that one has sacrificed a more important value (family, love, home, youth) for a less important value (work) is devastating.